Improper Service of Process

 Understanding Proper Service Procedures

-To protect a defendant’s due process rights and preserve judicial integrity, there are rules and procedures that govern the service of process.
+To protect a defendant’s due process rights and preserve judicial integrity, some rules and procedures govern the service of process.
 These rules vary by jurisdiction.
-For example, Massachusetts has a 90-day deadline for service of summons and complaints while California has a 60-day deadline.
+For example, Massachusetts has a 90-day deadline for service of summons and complaints, while California has a 60-day deadline.

 Personal Service